Our next Silver Screening welcomes the new musical biographical drama, Michael, to The Flower Bowl on Wednesday 20th May at 2:30pm.

 A bonspiel is a curling tournament where teams compete across several days, playing multiple matches as they progress through the competition.
 Known for their friendly yet competitive atmosphere, bonspiels bring the curling community together both on and off the ice.

-Upcoming bonspiel dates include:
+Upcoming Flower Bowl bonspiel dates include:

-FB Early Summer Bonspiel: 5th – 7th June
+Early Summer Bonspiel: 5th – 7th June 2026

 How can I take part?